 “AI is the rare case where I think we need to be proactive in regulation instead of reactive.
 Because I think by the time we are reactive in AI regulation, it’ll be too late, [—] AI is a fundamental risk to the existence of human civilization.“

 Isaac Asimov with his “Three Laws of Robotics” represents the first attempt towards regulating artificial intelligence.
-And recently regulators are at least trying to tackle such necessity with initiatives such as the recent draft Ethics Guidelines for trustworthy AI and the European Ethical Charter on the Use of Artificial Intelligence in Judicial Systems and their environment issued by the European Commission and the 2017 resolution of the European Parliament containing recommendations to the European Commission on civil law rules on robotics, providing some suggestions for achieving proper regulatory solutions, including for instance compulsory insurance for self-employed agents’ use.
+And recently regulators are at least trying to tackle such necessity.
+Initiatives such as the recent draft Ethics Guidelines for trustworthy AI and the European Ethical Charter on the Use of Artificial Intelligence in Judicial Systems and their environment issued by the European Commission and the 2017 resolution of the European Parliament containing recommendations to the European Commission on civil law rules on robotics are relevant.
+Indeed, they provide some suggestions for achieving proper regulatory solutions, including for instance compulsory insurance for self-employed agents’ use.

-An international cooperation is necessary to regulate AI.
-And this is the path followed by the EU Member States that signed in April 2018 a Declaration of cooperation on AI whereby they agreed to work together on the most important issues raised by AI, aiming to jointly deal with social, economic, ethical and legal questions.
+International cooperation is necessary to regulate AI.
+And this is the path followed by the EU Member States that signed in April 2018 a Declaration of cooperation on AI whereby they agreed to work together on the most critical issues raised by AI, aiming to jointly deal with social, economic, ethical and legal questions.

-The current attempts to regulate AI appear though more like the identification of general principles of good behavior rather than actual regulations, and that they lack of any binding effect and enforcement actions.
+The current attempts to regulate AI appear though more like the identification of general principles of ethical behavior rather than actual regulations, and that they lack any binding effect and enforcement actions.

-It is hard to say whether such gap will be filled in during 2019.
-But there is no doubt that if regulators do not take a firm move towards binding regulations that are able to limit a potential misuse of AI and IoT, without preventing their growth, we risk that their development
+It is hard to say whether such a gap will be filled in during 2019.
+But there is no doubt that if regulators do not take a firm move towards binding regulations that can limit potential misuse of AI and IoT, without preventing their growth, we risk that their development

-- will be hindered in countries like those of the European Union where for instance the GDPR already considerably constraints the exploitation of technologies able to take automated decisions on the basis of personal data (Read on the topic “Artificial intelligence – What privacy issues with the GDPR?“) and
+- will be hindered in countries like those of the European Union where for instance the GDPR already considerably constrains the exploitation of technologies able to make automated decisions based on personal data (Read on the topic “Artificial intelligence – What privacy issues with the GDPR?“) and

-- will lead to major negative consequences and potential risks on matters like the allocation of liability for damages, if product liability rules are not “upgraded” to an environment where AI does not just follow instructions from the relevant manufacturer, but performs an independent reasoning that even its manufacturer might find hard to explain.
+- will lead to significant negative consequences and potential risks on matters like the allocation of liability for damages, if product liability rules are not “upgraded” to an environment where AI does not just follow instructions from the relevant manufacturer but performs independent reasoning that even its manufacturer might find hard to explain.

-Besides it is not possible to control AI through “traditional” technologies and actions.
-Even police authorities will need to use AI in order to control it and enforce actions against it (Read on the topic “Can only AI successfully regulate Artificial Intelligence?“).
+Besides, it is not possible to control AI through “traditional” technologies and actions.
+Even police authorities will need to use AI to control it and enforce measures against it (Read on the topic “Can only AI successfully regulate Artificial Intelligence?“).

 3. Ethical rules will become essential for AI

-The first Asimov law of Robotics is that “A robot may not injure a human being or, through inaction, allow a human being to come to harm“, but such law might fall short with high complex AI technologies.
-As it was stressed in the movie version of I, Robot, the potential diversion between analytical and an ethical reasoning can become a major issue.
+The first Asimov law of Robotics is that “A robot may not injure a human being or, through inaction, allow a human being to come to harm,” but such law might fall short with high complex AI technologies.
+As it stressed in the movie version of I, Robot, the potential diversion between analytical and ethical reasoning can become a significant issue.

-Analytical decisions are merely based on the likely outcome of an event, but ethics needs to drive decisions of artificial intelligence technologies since analytical decisions do not necessarily match socially acceptable decisions.
+Rational decisions depend on the likely outcome of an event, but ethics needs to drive decisions of artificial intelligence technologies since logical choices do not necessarily match socially acceptable positions.

-The most frequent example is the one of a self-driving car which decides to run over some pedestrians without turning since a potential turn would lead to a higher risk of injuring both the pedestrians and the passengers of the vehicle.
-But another relevant example would be the decision of companies to invest in the usage of AI in sectors that might be profitable, but could present considerable risks for humans, if the technology goes out of control.
+The most common example is the one of a self-driving car which decides to run over some pedestrians without turning since a potential turn would lead to a higher risk of injuring both the pedestrians and the passengers of the vehicle.
+But another relevant example would be the decision of companies to invest in the usage of AI in sectors that might be profitable but could present considerable risks for humans if the technology goes out of control.

 AI should be implemented with care and consideration to avoid misuse and unintended consequences.
-Governments have a unique role in ensuring economic and social impacts of AI to be properly managed and setting the ethical and legislative frameworks for AI to be used safely in our communities.
+Governments have a unique role in ensuring the economic and social impacts of AI to be managed appropriately and set the ethical and legislative frameworks for AI to be used safely in our communities.